alexwlchan/alexwlchan.net/src/_drafts/redecorating-my-bedroom.md

   filename="P5080094.jpg"
   visible_width="950px"
   class="photo wide_img"
+  alt="Looking towards the other end of the room, with the end of the bed just visible in the bottom right-hand corner.
+The wall is a bright, egg-yolk yellow.
+On the left-hand side is a mirror that's almost the full height of the wall.
+To the right of the mirror is a clothes rail with various clothes hanging from it, and a few pairs of shoes on the floor below.
+To the right of the clothes rail is the open bedroom door, hiding the corner behind it."
 %}

 The mirror is massive, and makes the room feel bigger.
 It's also delightful for twirling in front of and admiring my sparkly outfits.
-I'm a big fan of large mirrors, and it's well worth the difficulty of getting it fixed to the wall.
+I always enjoy full-length when I stay in hotels, and I love having one in my bedroom – it's well worth the difficulty it took to fix it to the wall.

 The clothes rail is new, and adds a splash of extra colour.
-My wardrobe has a lot of blue and green, which go nicely with the yellow walls.
+My clothes have a lot of bright colours, and I like having them on display, where I can enjoy them even when I'm not wearing them.
 Next to it, the door is hiding my messy laundry basket and waste bin.
-I can still get to them in a pinch, but they're invisible most of the time.
+I can still get to them in a jiffy, but they're invisible most of the time.

 You'll also notice my [cheetah cross-stitch]({% post_url 2023/2023-03-13-cats-cross-stitch-and-copyright %}) on the wall – the yellow frame is a perfect match for my feature wall, which was a happy coincidence.
 The picture was being framed while I was doing the painting, and I'd forgotten I had it on order.

-I want to put some more pictures on the walls, including some photos, but until then it's been a nice improvement to the room where I spend all my not-waking hours.
+I'll keep tweaking, including some photos on the wall, but in the meantime this has been a nice improvement to the room where I spend every not-waking hour.